Ohranj/docker-alpine-laravel-play/README.md

 ## Good to knows

--   Contact Us email is dispatched to a queue and so the queue working will need to be ran.
+-   Contact Us email is dispatched to a queue and so the queue worker will need to be ran.

 ### Custom Commands